Menu Close

 clock changes and mental health

-Clock changes mean shifting to Daylight Saving Time (in March) or Greenwich Mean Time (in October).
-It may seem harmless but these clock adjustments could affect your mental health.
+It’s that time again when our clocks change, shifting to Daylight Saving Time (in March) or Greenwich Mean Time (in October).
+While this change might seem harmless, these clock changes could affect your mental health.

 But that’s not all.
-The clock change can have broader impacts on your mental health, impacting your overall wellbeing.
-Studies have suggested that this shift might be linked to an increase in mood problems and even some health issues.
-So, while that hour might not seem like much, it’s essential to be aware of how these clock changes can influence your wellbeing.
+The clocks changing can have a broader impact on your health.
+Studies have suggested that this shift might be linked to an increase in mood problems and even some physical health issues.
+So, while that hour might not seem like much, it‘s essential to be aware of how these clock changes can influence your wellbeing.

 Common myths about clock changes